thecmdrunner/quick-vm/README.md

 | --- |
 | ![Screenshot](docs/img/advanced-setup.png) |

+- Start **Windows 10 Stealth** VM (Reboot if it doesn't start and do the previous step again)

-- Once you are past the Windows Install, go to **Turn Windows Features On or Off**.
+- It should boot like normal Windows.
+Once you are past the Windows Install, go to **Turn Windows Features On or Off**.

 | Search for Windows Features menu |
 | --- |